 Component 1: a personal portfolio of internally set coursework; work undertaken through the two-year course.

 Component 2: an externally set assignment.
-A final exam of 10 hours duration with a unit of preparatory work leading to this.
+A final exam of 10 hours in duration, with a unit of preparatory work leading up to this.

 Two components make up the A level course

 Component 1: Personal Investigation and Personal Study (Coursework).